 LGIAsuper Trustee is responsible for managing Brighter Super in the best interests of members.

-At Brighter Super, our goal is to provide members with high quality, low cost superannuation services to help them achieve their retirement goals.
+Brighter Super's goal is to provide members with high quality, low cost superannuation services to help them achieve their retirement goals.
 To provide these services LGIAsuper Trustee must attract and retain quality staff.
 Brighter Super's remuneration strategy aims to achieve this.

 If you want to know who’s looking after your financial future and how, our annual reports are a great place to start.
 They also include the fund’s financial statements.